 3. The Daffodil Way, Dymock Woods, Kempley

 The ancient Dymock Woods, spanning a huge 506 hectares, are a pleasure to explore whatever the season but it’s spring when visitors can enjoy the beauty of the wild daffodils that bloom in late February and March.
 Shrouds of the yellow flowers fill the Gloucestershire woodland, orchards and meadows.

-On Saturday March 18 and Sunday March 19, the community-rich village of Kempley hosts its annual Daffodil Weekend which celebrates its 42nd anniversary this year.
+On Saturday March 17 and Sunday March 18, the community-rich village of Kempley hosts its annual Daffodil Weekend which celebrates its 42nd anniversary this year.
 Organised daffodil walks will take place from the town, and coffee, tea and lunches, alongside local crafts and produce, will be available to purchase at the Village Hall.
 All proceeds will go to Kempley Village Hall and St Edwards Church Restoration Fund.
 Daffodil events will also take place at Awnells Farm on March 23, Oxenhall on March 16 and 17 (10am-5pm) and Dymock on March 30 and 31 (10am-5pm).